Namespaces

 // prints the explanatory string of an exception.
 If the exception is nested,

-// recurses to print the explanatory of the exception it holds
+// recurses to print the explanatory string of the exception it holds

 void print_exception(const std::exception& e, int level = 0)